mohamedsaif/IntelligentExperiences.OnContainers/guide/04-iot/README.md

     --hub-name $IOT_HUB_NAME \
     --edge-enabled

-# List devices in IoT Hub
+# List devices in IoT Hub.
+You should EdgeCam device with disconnected state
 az iot hub device-identity list --hub-name $IOT_HUB_NAME

-# Retrieve device connection string
+# Retrieve device connection string.
+Take note of that as we will use it during the runtime provisioning
 EDGE_DEVICE_CONNECTION=$(az iot hub device-identity show-connection-string \
     --device-id $DEVICE_ID \
     --hub-name $IOT_HUB_NAME \